stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 <div class="r-stack r-stack-left">
   <p class="fragment fade-out" data-fragment-index="0">
-    Instead of reporting that docstrings are missing, we will add docstring templates to the code:
+    Instead of suggesting docstrings where they are missing, we will add docstring templates to the code:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="0">
     To edit the AST, we need to subclass <code>ast.NodeTransformer</code>, which inherits from <code>ast.NodeVisitor</code>, this time: